Semidefinite Programming and Ramsey Numbers: Using flag algebra to bound Ramsey numbers

 Notice that we can make use of the integrality of $R(G_1,G_2,\ldots,G_k)$.
 If we want to show that $R(G_1,G_2,\ldots,G_k)\le s$ for some $s\in \N$, all we need to show is that $\delta_\ell>\frac1{s^{\ell-1}}$ for some $\ell$.
 In most cases, we found the same bounds by using different $\ell$, but in some cases, the bounds were different.

 The application of the plain flag algebra method requires the enumeration of all small graphs in the model.
-A computer is used to enumerate the small graphs, set up the inequalities and then solve the resulting semidefinite program.
+A computer is used to enumerate the small graphs of the prescribed order, set up the inequalities and then solve the resulting semidefinite program.
+The process of setting up the semidefinite program and processing the solution of the program is by now standard in the community and it is briefly described in the next two sections.
+It has been automated for graphs, 3-graphs and oriented graphs by the software package Flagmatic~\cite{flagmatic}.
+While we can not use Flagmatic in our specific application to blow-up graphs, our computations follow the same lines.

 The semidefinite program can be solved by state of the art solvers CSDP~\cite{Borchers:1999} and SDPA~\cite{Yamashita10ahigh-performance}.
 These solvers use floating point arithmetic, and in most applications of the plain flag algebra method the following rounding step requires some thought, sometimes ingenuity, to turn the results into a proof.
 In our application, though, we are usually not interested in sharp bounds as we can use the integrality of $R(G_1,G_2,\ldots,G_k)$, and the rounding is easy.
 Round the result to a desired level of precision, while keeping the resulting matrix positive semidefinite.
 Due to continuity, the resulting bounds are almost unchanged.
 We end up with a certificate consisting of several (sometimes very large) rational positive semidefinite matrices.